Keep Yourself Safe

 Online Safety

-- Never give out or post personal information (addresses, telephone number, name/location of school, etc.)
+- Never give out or post personal information (e.g., addresses, telephone number, name/location of school, etc.)

 - Never agree to meet face-to-face with someone they have “met” online

-- Teach them not to respond to e-mail messages that are rude, mean or that make them feel uncomfortable
+- Teach children not to respond to emails that are rude, mean, or make them feel uncomfortable

-- Never give their Internet password to anyone other than a parent
+- Children should never share their internet password with anyone other than a parent

 Adult Personal Safety Tips